 Follow Up Sessions are 60 minutes.
 We will progress with more movement exercises depending on what your body requires.
 Typically you will need 3-5 weekly sessions and 2-3 biweekly or monthly maintenance sessions to resolve one injury.
 Depending on how long you've had a compensation, it can take longer to resolve an injury.

-You can book your follow up sessions at the end of your appointment or by visiting the Tonume booking website.
-Book Here
+You can book your follow up sessions at the end of your appointment or by visiting the Tonume booking website for East Van appointments or HERE for North Van appointments.

 Book A Session!